-This has occurred in a number of cases, usually involving lending agreements with the plan sponsor or determination of the purchase price in an acquisition.
-As such, the confidentiality agreement is intended to protect the numbers and use of the data, not to address any legal issues involved.
-Circular 230 would appear to classify all actuarial reports under such an engagement letter as "covered opinions," even though the rules relating to covered opinions serve no purpose with respect to such actuarial reports.
+This may occur in a number of cases, usually involving lending agreements with the plan sponsor or determination of the purchase price in an acquisition.
+In this connection, the confidentiality agreement is intended to protect the numbers and use of the data, not to address any legal issues involved.
+Circular 230 appears to classify all actuarial reports under such an engagement letter as "covered opinions," even though the rules relating to covered opinions serve no purpose with respect to such actuarial reports.
+We seek your guidance on whether the mere act of requiring confidentiality for the purpose we have stated causes a work product to become a "covered opinion."